reddyse/py-flask-app/README.md

 # py-flask-app
-This app interacts with a Hub application to receive and transmit events through a topic
+This REST app interacts with a Hub application using a GET and a POST methhod to receive and transmit events through a topic